-Highlight main developments since last year's survey Planned actions (if any) and expected commencement date MAS has published legislative amendments to the bank capital requirements for securitisation on 1 Jan 2018, adopting the changes in the revised 2014 BCBS capital framework for securitisations which reduce the mechanistic reliance on ratings, in line with the BCBS timelines.
-Going forward, MAS is implementing and contemplating further rule changes to further enhance the quality of information given to investors on the use of credit ratings: - For Shares and Debentures, where a credit rating is disclosed in a prospectus, the prospectus must (i) state how information regarding the rating methodology can be obtained, including the meaning, function and limitations of the credit rating, (ii) state that it is a statement of opinion, (iii) state that the rating is not a recommendation to invest in the securities, and (iv) state that the rating is current as at the date of registration of the prospectus and subject to revisio or withdrawal at any time.
-MAS expects to effect this amendmer in 2018
+MAS has published legislative amendments to the bank capital requirements for securitisation on 1 Jan 2018, adopting the changes in the revised 2014 BCBS capital framework for securitisations which reduce the mechanistic reliance on ratings, in line with the BCBS timelines.

+In Oct 2018, MAS implemented rule changes to enhance the quality of information given to investors on the use of credit ratings, where a credit rating is disclosed in a prospectus, the prospectus must (i) state how information regarding the rating methodology can be obtained, including an explanation of the meaning and limitations of the credit rating, (ii) state that it is a statement of opinion, (iii) state that the rating is not a recommendation to invest in the securities, and (iv) state whether the rating is current as at the date of registration of the prospectus and that the rating may be revised or withdrawn at any time.